-Understanding how to critically evaluate credibility and usefulness of information is more important than ever today, when we are faced with the challenges of disinformation and fake news.
+Understanding how to critically evaluate credibility and usefulness of information is more important than ever today, when we are faced with the challenges of disinformation, fake news and generative AI.

 At any stage of your academic journey, you need to be able to verify the information you use in your research and writing.
 You need to consider how the information relates to your topic and other resources available on the subject.
 Citing appropriate and credible sources shows the breadth and depth of your academic expertise.